shinyorg/documentation/src/content/docs/music/playback.md

 - **Volume** reads and writes the system `STREAM_MUSIC` level via `AudioManager` (`IsVolumeControlSupported` is `true`). `VolumeChanged` observes system-volume changes through a `ContentObserver`.

 ### iOS
-- **Local tracks** (with `ContentUri`): Playback uses `AVAudioPlayer` with the track's `ipod-library://` asset URL.
-The `AVAudioSession` category is set to `Playback` to support background audio (if configured).
+- All playback uses `MPMusicPlayerController.ApplicationMusicPlayer`, which manages its own audio session.
 Seeking uses second precision.
-- **Streaming tracks** (with `StoreId`): Playback uses `MPMusicPlayerController.SystemMusicPlayer` with the Apple Music catalog ID.
-This enables playback of DRM-protected Apple Music subscription content.
-The system player manages its own audio session.
+- **Local library tracks**: the `MPMediaItem` is resolved by persistent ID via `MPMediaQuery` and set as the player's queue.
+This covers purchased/synced tracks as well as DRM-protected Apple Music subscription content that is in the library.
-- **Catalog tracks** (with `CatalogId`, from [`SearchCatalogAsync`](/music/querying/#catalog-search-apple-music)): Playback enqueues the track by its Apple Music catalog id via `MPMusicPlayerStoreQueueDescriptor` — no library membership required.
+- **Catalog tracks** (with `CatalogId`, from [`SearchCatalogAsync`](/music/querying/#catalog-search-apple-music)): the track is enqueued by its Apple Music catalog id via `MPMusicPlayerStoreQueueDescriptor` — no library membership required.
 An active Apple Music subscription is required; gate playback on `HasStreamingSubscriptionAsync`.
 - **Ducking** activates `AVAudioSession` with `DuckOthers`; `Level` and the fade durations are advisory only, as the OS controls duck depth and ramp.
 Announcement audio played through the app's audio session (an `AVAudioPlayer`, or `AVSpeechSynthesizer` with `UsesApplicationAudioSession = true`) plays at full volume over the ducked music — only other out-of-process audio is ducked.
 - **Volume** reads from `AVAudioSession.OutputVolume` (reliable), but **setting is not supported** (`IsVolumeControlSupported` is `false`) — the setter throws `NotSupportedException`, as Apple provides no supported API to change the system volume. `VolumeChanged` fires from KVO on the session's output volume.